-- High-throughput global and lipidomic analysis of serially collected samples from hospitalized ICU patients to provide comprehensive view of metabolic perturbations associated with patient disease responses and identify biomarkers specific for each stage of infection
+- High-throughput global and lipidomic analysis of serially collected samples from hospitalized ICU patients to provide a comprehensive view of metabolic perturbations associated with patient disease responses and identify biomarkers specific for each stage of infection

-- Global metabolomic profiling of longitudinal plasma samples from confirmed COVID-positive patients to understand system metabolic changes over the trajectory of infection and which patients are at highest risk of severe infection
+- Global metabolomic profiling of longitudinal plasma samples from confirmed COVID-positive patients to understand system metabolic changes over the trajectory of infection and which patients are at the highest risk of severe infection

-- Metabolomic profiling to better understand COVID vaccine development and efficacy, including (1) responses to immunization for to early detection and even prediction of potential adverse events, (2) protective effects of immunization against infection and disease: that leverages metabolomics to monitor response to immunization, and (3) guidelines for basic research to identify metabolites characteristic for prevention of disease by vaccination
+- Metabolomic profiling to better understand COVID vaccine development and efficacy, including (1) responses to immunization for early detection and even prediction of potential adverse events, (2) protective effects of immunization against infection and disease: that leverages metabolomics to monitor response to immunization, and (3) guidelines for basic research to identify metabolites characteristic for prevention of disease by vaccination

 - Global metabolomic profiling to probe host immune responses to SARS-CoV-2 during asymptomatic and symptomatic phases of infection to identify biomarkers that predict disease severity in vulnerable populations

 - Global metabolomic and lipidomic profiling to identify at-risk individuals for COVID infection and stratify populations for potential treatment options

 - Interventional clinical trial to assess the effectiveness of hydroxychloroquine as a treatment for COVID-19.
 This same approach can be deployed to understand the effectiveness of all other therapeutics, such as remdesivir

 - Direct comparison of baseline versus infected samples in patients who were subsequently confirmed positive for COVID to discover markers of infection and why individuals display large differences in infection severity